Alex-Pqn/Les-petits-plats-ocr_dcl/README.md

 ### [Prévisualisation du site](https://alex-pqn.github.io/Les-petits-plats-ocr_dcl/)

-## Prerequisites

-- You will need to have Node and `npm` installed locally on your machine.

 ## Start App

 Clone the project then open the [index.html](./index.html) file in your browser or use an extension to start a local server on this file.